PhysLab: A Benchmark Dataset for Multi-Granularity Visual Parsing of Physics Experiments: Selected Tasks

 \section{Selected Tasks}

-With its diverse and multi-granularity annotations, the PhysLab dataset supports a wide array of visual analysis tasks, including temporal action localization, action classification, action recognition, object detection, occlusion detection, instance segmentation, HOI detection, and scene graph generation.
-In this section, we evaluate the performance of several representative methods on PhysLab, focusing on two key tasks: action recognition and HOI detection.
-These tasks are used to examine the unique challenges of visual parsing in physics experiment scenarios from both temporal and spatial perspectives.
+As summarized in Table \ref{tab:statics}, PhysLab offers rich, diverse, and multi-granularity annotations, enabling a wide range of visual analysis tasks.
+In this section, we benchmark two representative settings with complementary emphases: video-level action recognition, which evaluates a model’s capacity to leverage temporal context, and image-level HOI detection, which assesses spatial reasoning in complex experimental environments.
+This dual-focus evaluation is intended to highlight the distinct challenges of visual parsing in physics experiment scenarios from both temporal and spatial perspectives.
 For additional tasks and benchmarks, please refer to the official open-source repository.